WillowDeploy/willow-deploy/README.md

 # A better Github Releases UI

-A user-focussed workflow driven UI for Github.
+A user-focused workflow driven UI for GitHub.

 # Setup